noct-ml/echo-forge/README.md

 **EchoForge** transforms raw ChatGPT exports (`.html`) into clean, beautiful **Markdown** or structured **JSONL** — free of HTML noise, purified into meaning.
 It’s the **alchemy of conversation**: language distilled, code refined, memory preserved.

+Simply right click your ChatGPT conversation in the browser and "Save As", EchoForge does the rest!

 For creators, researchers, and the quiet archivists of thought.

 ---